tfb-sv/MIW-ART/README.md

 [![License: MIT][mit-shield]](./LICENSE)

 # Molecular Interpretation Workflow through Attentive Recursive Tree Model (MIW-ART)
+This repository contains the implementation of the MIW-ART paper.

-To identify and interpret the significant drug molecule fragments for the corresponding molecular property tasks (e.g., physiology, biophysics, and physical chemistry), we propose a sequence of processes named **Molecular Interpretation Workflow through Attentive Recursive Tree Model (MIW-ART)** by utilizing the [Attention Recursive Tree (AR-Tree)](https://github.com/shijx12/AR-Tree) model.
+**Purpose:** To identify and interpret the significant drug molecule fragments for the corresponding molecular property tasks (e.g., physiology, biophysics, and physical chemistry), we propose a sequence of processes named **Molecular Interpretation Workflow through Attentive Recursive Tree Model (MIW-ART)** by utilizing the [Attention Recursive Tree (AR-Tree)](https://github.com/shijx12/AR-Tree) model.

 Here are some example commands below to run the related scripts.
 These can be used in the Anaconda prompt.
 Also, various files related to environmental setup can be found in the `settings` folder.